Do you want to start fasting more but need tips on how to make fasting easier?

 How fasting looks for me…

-For quite a while now I've been fine with 24-hour fasts — yep, that means one meal a day, but I mostly only did that on Fridays.
+For quite a while now I've been fine with 24-hour fasts–yep, that means one meal a day, but I mostly only did that on Fridays.
 (Read here about when I did a 5-day fast, that was too long!)
 These days I fast for 24 hours at least 3 days a week, and usually 4-5.
-As I talk about here in my weight loss post, 10 tips for losing weight even after menopause, one important key is not to pig out for that one meal and to just eat normal, or even better, eat mostly keto/low-carb.
-BTW, if you subscribe to my newsletter, you can get a free keto cookbook, just pay shipping.
+However you may lose weight and stabilize your blood sugar with only 16 hour fasts, just see what works for you.
+As I talk about here in my weight loss post, 10 tips for losing weight even after menopause, one important key is not to binge when you DO eat, and even better, eat mostly keto/low-carb meals when it's time to eat, especially if you are fasting for weight or blood sugar control.
+(BTW, if you subscribe to my newsletter, you can get a free keto cookbook, you just pay shipping.)

-I only drink black coffee or water when I'm fasting; on longer fasts (more than 24 hours) I'll also throw back some sea salt now and then just to keep my electrolytes up.
-Sometimes I'll drink decaf tea in the afternoons or on my longer fasts (more than 24 hours) I might switch between the fasting tea and bone broth only if I feel like I need it, so I can extend my fast, kick up autophagy, and not kill my family — bonus! 🙂
+I only drink black coffee or water when I'm fasting.
+On longer fasts (more than 24 hours) I'll also throw back some sea salt now and then just to keep my electrolytes up.
+Sometimes I'll drink decaf tea in the afternoons or on my longer fasts I might switch between the fasting tea and bone broth only if I feel like I need it, so I can extend my fast, kick up autophagy/cell turnover, and not kill my family–bonus! 🙂

 Kent eats one meal a day 5 days a week as a way to deepen his prayer life AND for health reasons since, as mentioned above, fasting could also prevent Alzhermiers, which is prevalent in his family.
 That's what took his Dad. 🙁